Female to Male Surgery (FtM top surgery)

 - We are no longer accepting insurance for any type of transgender surgery.
 We do provide a letter with all surgery codes to help you get reimbursed by your insurance company for your top surgery.

 Typically I will perform a phone consultation several weeks prior to the procedure.
-I will then perform the operation and see them back in my clinic in 5-7 days to remove drains and change the dressing.
-This means that the patient will spend around 1 week in the Cleveland area.
+I will then perform the operation and see the patient back in my clinic in 5-7 days to remove drains and change the dressing.
+This means that the patient will spend around 1 week in the Cleveland, Ohio area.
 Patients who live far away, but can drive to Cleveland (2-6 hrs.), can go home the next day and drive back to see me for their first post-operative appointment.
 I will then follow the progress of the patient via e-mailed pictures.
 Occasionally, I have had patients who have gone home and had their primary care doctor remove the drains and perform the first dressing change.
 I do not prefer this but do allow it if the patient can assure me of good care.
 My patient care manager has information about hotels in the area as well as financing.
 For all logistical details she is the best person to contact.
-Her e-mail is Valerie@ClevelandPlasticSurgery.com
+Her e-mail is [email protected]

 Insurance Coverage and Fees (This is important!)

 For more information please see my informational PDF by clicking on the button at the top of this page.
 We are no longer accepting insurance for any transgender surgeries.
-We will not give you a pre-determination letter, but after the surgery we can give you a standard letter with standard codes that you may send to your insurance company and ask for a reimbursement (this is the one and only letter that will be provided).
-The codes for the surgery will be simple mastectomy and nipple reconstruction (CPT 19303 x 2, 19350 x 2) and the diagnosis codes will be gender dysphoria (ICD-10-F64.9).
+We will not give you a pre-determination letter, but after the surgery we can give you our standard letter with the standard surgical codes that you may send to your insurance company and ask for a reimbursement (this is the one and only letter that will be provided).
+The codes for the surgery will be simple mastectomy and nipple reconstruction (CPT 19303 x 2, 19350 x 2) and the diagnosis code will be gender dysphoria (ICD-10-F64.9).